 In establishing Demonstration Sites we are seeking to create the Vision Australia “services of the future,” in a contained and experimental way.
 This has obvious advantages, the most significant that we are able to implement change in a contained manner, but at the same time demonstrate progress in Vision Australia’s reform to both external and internal stakeholders.

 It is also critical that there is local and organisational level relationships built with the NDIA.
 As we test our capacity to be innovative, meeting the choices and aspirations of our consumers, the NDIA will be testing and adjusting as well.
-This is why we need to maintain and build our influencing role in the launch sites as a step towards what the NDIS looks like in 2018 when it goes national.
+This is why we need to maintain and build our influencing role in the trial sites as a step towards what the NDIS looks like in 2018 when it goes national.

 Q. Has Vision Australia contributed to the development of the NDIS?